-Each dot in the chart below is a member of the Senate.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Menéndez is shown as a purple triangle. (analysis methodology)
+Menendez is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the Senate positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Senate Committee on Banking, Housing, and Urban Affairs